EPCCed/archer2-intro-package/_episodes/06-safe.md

 a new single-use password to log into the service.
 You will be notified by e-mail once the new password is available for you to pick up and you use it exactly the same way as your initial password.

+**Adding SSH keys to your account**.
+To log into ARCHER2 you need to use both a password and an key pair SSH protected by a strong passphrase.
+Once you have generated your SSH key pair you use SAFE to associate the public part of the key pair with your account.
+Use the *Add credential* button and then select the *SSH key* option to associate the public part of the key pair with your account.

 **Requesting access to licensed software**.
 If you wish to access particular licensed software on ARCHER2 you can request access by using the *Request Access to Package*